thirschbuechler/arduino_light_alarmclock_any_smartphone/README.md

 ## Caution: Mains Voltage (240V/120V) can kill you!
 Only use 12V led-stripes if you're not familiar with that.

-In any case, i'd suggest housing it in a IP54-rated mains electric container and changing the obviously bad wifi credentials in the code before flashing.
+In any case, i'd suggest housing it in a plastic IP54-rated mains electric container and changing the obviously bad wifi credentials in the code before flashing.
+Metal cans woud need to have at least one plastic lid so some RF can come out (2.4 / 5GHz Wifi is RF and can be trapped in a metal can otherwise, i.e. faraday cage, if fully enclosed.

 At last, define a static IP on your router for this device and use your Smartphone Alarmclock App (e.g. AlarmDroid) and enter http://deviceIP/x.pls, where x stands for relays 1-4 like stated in the code.
 Now make multiple mute alarms which end automatically to trigger the different relays and their linked lamps.

 (Alternatively, call http://deviceIP/x.pls in your browser to toggle them)

+If you're looking for something that runs on its own (i.e. internal clock, configured via web-interface), this seems promising: https://www.instructables.com/id/Wake-up-Ceiling-Light/#discuss